maxrpark/simpleslider/README.md

 # Simpleslider

-Take a look at the docs and examples in [simpleCode](https://simple-code.netlify.app/)
+Take a look at the docs and examples on [simpleCode](https://simple-code.netlify.app/)

 Take a look at the example on [codepen](https://codepen.io/maxrpark/pen/ExwXRPb).

 This package is really simple to use and I let you display a slides-show or carousel on your website without having to worry at all.

-All you need to do is to create a section or div tag with the class slidesContainer and inside it place as many div tags as you want your slides-show or carousel to have.
+All you need to do is to create a section or div tag with the class sliderContainer and inside it place as many div tags as you want your slides-show or carousel to have.
 This div needs to have the slide class to work.

 ## Installation